tapdata/tapdata.github.io/docs/About TapData/architecture-and-fundamentals.md

 #### Data API

-To facilitate instant access to the managed data, TapData can automatically generate RESTful API code (nodejs) when you publish a Data API for a table(in relatioanl databases) or collection (in MongoDB).
-When you start a complete TapData installation, one or more API Server instances will run and listen on the 3030 port(configurable).
-When a HTTP request arrives at the API Server, TapData will route the request to the proper API code to handle the request.
+To facilitate instant access to the managed data, Tapdata can automatically generate RESTful API code (nodejs) when you publish a Data API for a table(in relatioanl databases) or collection (in MongoDB).
+When you start a complete Tapdata installation, one or more API Server instances will run and listen on the 3030 port(configurable).
+When a HTTP request arrives at the API Server, Tapdata will route the request to the proper API code to handle the request.